UMich-CURLY/RKHS_BA/README.md

 # RKHS-BA

 This repository is an implementation for RKHS-BA.
 It can perform global two-view and multi-view pure geometric point cloud registration, color-based registration, and semantic-based registration.
 It is tested in TartanAir and Kitti dataset.
 Details are in the [RKHS-BA: A Robust Correspondence-Free Multi-View Registration Framework with Semantic Point Clouds](https://arxiv.org/abs/2403.01254).
-It is built on the code of [CVO](https://github.com/UMich-CURLY/unified_cvo) which performs two-view registration.
+It is built on our prior work, [CVO](https://github.com/UMich-CURLY/unified_cvo), which performs two-view registration.

 Specifically, this repository provides:
 * GPU implentation of goemetric, color, and semantic based registration, as well as global rotation registration